arnodel/golua/quotas.md

 parent context.
 It is as if a hard resource limit had been hit.
 It can be used when a soft resource limit has been hit and the program decides to stop.

-[it could be a method on context, then the semantics of stopping a non-running context would need to be specified]
+Alternatively contexts have a method to achieve the same: `ctx:killnow()`.
+On a context that is not currently running, the effect is to kill it as soon at it is resumed.
 #### `runtime.contextdue()`

-This function returns true if any of the soft resource limits has been hit.
+This function returns true if any of the soft resource limits has been hit on the currently running context.

-[it could be a method on context, then the semantics of on a non-running context would need to be specified]
+Alternatively contexts have a property `ctx.due` that is set to true if the context `ctx` has exhausted any of its soft limits.

+#### `runtime.stopcontext()`

+This function updates the current context so that its soft limits are considered exhaused.

+Alternatively contexts have a method to achieve the same: `ctx:stopnow()`.

 ### When embedding a runtime in Go